 Dr. Lipyansky joined The Brooklyn Hospital in 2007.
 He graduated Mount Sinai School of Medicine and did his residency training at SUNY …

-Some of the insurances such as, but not limited to, United Healthcare, Aetna, Cigna, BCBS do cover acupuncture.
-Although we are out of network providers, if your PPO plan covers acupuncture we will do all the billing to make it hassle-free for you.
+Some of the insurances such as, but not limited to, United Healthcare, Aetna, Cigna, BCBS do cover acupuncture therapy.
+Although we are out of network providers, if your PPO plan covers acupuncture in New York City, we will do all the billing to make it hassle-free for you.
 Make sure to check with your insurance plan or give us a call and we will check the benefits for you.

 Most of our patients fall asleep after the gentle insertion of hair-thin, sterile needles into the shallow surface of the body.
 People often associate all needles with painful Western medical experiences such as injections or blood draws.
-The good news is that acupuncture treatment isn’t like that at all!
+The good news is that our New York acupuncture treatment isn’t like that at all!

-The sensations can be different for everybody, but the most common descriptions of how acupuncture feels from our patients are warm, tingly, electric, achy, and heavy.
+The sensations can be different for everybody, but the most common descriptions of how it feels from our patients are warm, tingly, electric, achy, and heavy.
 Remember, SENSATION IS GOOD!
 Sensation means the acupuncture point is being activated and the natural healing process is underway.

 Our NYC acupuncture service uses single-use disposable needles sealed by the manufacturer in sterile conditions.
-The needles are open just prior to use by the acupuncture practitioner.
+The needles are open just prior to use by the acupuncturist new york practitioner.
 Because of this, the risk of infection is extremely low.
 This practice is widely used in developed countries.

 Our treatment lasts from half an hour to an hour, but it depends on the patient’s needs.
 Bear in mind that most of the time you will be in a fully relaxed state and falling asleep to the peaceful music.